-1) Impacts of External Environment: The influence of the external environment on the in-car CSI has been studied.
+Impacts of external environment: The influence of external environment on the in-car CSI has been studied.
 Fig. 3 shows the experimental set up where the test car is fixed and another car is parked in different locations (1-5) around the test car, in a public parking lot.
 In-car CSIs are recorded for each of the five scenarios.
 To quantitatively measure the degree of change of an in-car wireless propagation environment, we have calculated the TRRS matrix for all the recorded CSIs which is shown in Fig. 4.
 We can observe that the CSIs are highly correlated and the TRRS values are all nearly equal to 1.
-The car acts as a metal cage and only a few of the multipath signals escape to the external environment through the glass windows and only a smaller fraction of them are reflected by external objects.
-Such multipath signals which are reflected back into the car through the windows are severely attenuated and almost negligible.
-We can safely assume that the effect of the external environment is insignificant, and in this article, we focus only on the in-car environment changes.
+The car acts as a metal cage and only a few of the multipaths escape to the external environment through the glass windows and only a smaller fraction of them are reflected by external objects.
+Such multipaths which are reflected back into the car through the windows are severely attenuated and almost negligible.
+We can safely assume that the effect of external environment is insignificant, and in this work, we focus only on the in-car environment changes.

-Fig. 3.
-Experimental setup to study the impact of external environment on the in-car CSI.
+Fig. 3: Experimental set up to study the impact of external environment on the in-car CSI.

-Fig. 4.
-TRRS matrix for in-car CSIs for different external environments.
+Fig. 4: TRRS matrix for in-car CSIs for different external environments.